Emanuel County License Hearing Guide

 What It Is

-Separate from Criminal Court: It's important to remember that the ALR hearing is completely separate from your criminal DUI case.
-The outcome of the ALR hearing does not determine the outcome of your criminal case, and vice versa.
+- Separate from Criminal Court: It's crucial to understand that the ALR hearing is a separate administrative proceeding from your criminal DUI case.
+The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice versa.

-Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the state had sufficient grounds to suspend your driver's license.
+- Decides License Suspension: The sole purpose of the ALR hearing is to determine whether the DDS has sufficient grounds to suspend your driver's license.

-Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The state only needs to prove that it had reasonable grounds to believe you were driving under the influence, not prove it beyond a reasonable doubt.
+- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show that it is more likely than not that you were driving under the influence.

 How to Prepare

-Consider Hiring a DUI Attorney: Navigating the ALR hearing process can be complex.
-A qualified Georgia DUI attorney can represent you at the hearing, present evidence on your behalf, and cross-examine witnesses.
-They can also advise you on the best course of action for your specific circumstances.
+- Consider Hiring a DUI Attorney: An experienced DUI attorney can represent you at the ALR hearing, present evidence on your behalf, and cross-examine witnesses.

-Understand What You Can Challenge: You can challenge various aspects of the arrest, including the legality of the traffic stop, the administration of the field sobriety tests, and the accuracy of the breathalyzer or blood test results.
+- Understand What You Can Challenge: You can challenge various aspects of the case, such as the legality of the traffic stop, the accuracy of the breathalyzer, or whether the officer properly advised you of your rights.

 Possible Outcomes

-Suspension Upheld: If the hearing officer determines that the state had sufficient grounds to suspend your license, the suspension will be upheld.
+- Suspension Upheld: If the hearing officer finds that the DDS has sufficient evidence to support the suspension, your license will be suspended.

-Suspension Overturned: If the hearing officer determines that the state did not have sufficient grounds, the suspension will be overturned, and your driving privileges will be restored.
+- Suspension Overturned: If the hearing officer finds that the DDS has not met its burden of proof, the suspension will be overturned, and your license will be reinstated.

 Hardship/Restricted License in Georgia

-Even if your license is suspended, you may be eligible for a limited driving permit, also known as a hardship license, in Georgia.
+Even if your license is suspended, you may be eligible for a limited driving permit in Georgia, allowing you to drive under certain circumstances.

-IID Requirement: In some cases, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a hardship license.
-An IID is a device that prevents the vehicle from starting if it detects alcohol on your breath.
+- IID Requirement: In some cases, you may be required to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining a limited driving permit.

 Getting Your License Back